Consideration of Lords amendment.

 I pay tribute to my hon.
 Friend’s work as a member of the Business, Energy and Industrial Strategy Committee and his doughty championing of consumers.
 He will be aware that the Government have taken through another piece of legislation, which was required to ensure that the regulator can work with Government datasets in order accurately to pinpoint vulnerable customers.
 I am sure that the whole House will be pleased to know that if that legislation has not yet received Royal Assent, it will do imminently.
 I look to my officials to ensure that that is the case.

-Perhaps I misunderstood the Minister; will Ofgem carry out a review constantly, or will it be a one-off review with a time limit?
+Perhaps I misunderstood the Minister, but will Ofgem carry out a review constantly, or will it be a one-off review with a time limit?

 I can reassure the hon.
 Gentleman that the original provisions in the Bill give Ofgem very broad powers, from the date on which the Bill receives Royal Assent, to implement the cap and then to review it as often as Ofgem feels is necessary.
 When the cap is operating, it can be reviewed many times.
 We have instructed Ofgem to conduct a review when the cap ends to ensure that the groups of customers identified can be helped.
 My understanding is that there is nothing in Ofgem’s existing powers that will prohibit it from doing the same thing in future.
 The regulator was in the past given extremely broad powers under the gas and electricity Acts, and it would be within its discretion to carry out such reviews.
 However, across all parties we felt it was important to put on the face of this Bill, which is the first piece of legislation to introduce these sorts of tariff caps and to empower further the regulator to use its powers, the requirement to carry out the initial review.